The Magisterium

 theologies, philosophies, religions, that go back a few thousand years

-before Christ, on up through the formation of the Bible.
+before Christ, on up through the formation and production of the first Bible (405 AD).

 less than half the world could read at all.